duckduckgo/duckduckhack-docs/walkthroughs/programming-syntax.md

 ```

 *Important note: In order to be displayed, every section in `sections` must appear in `section_order`.*
+*Tip: You can also use [jsoneditoronline.org](http://jsoneditoronline.org/) GUI to create and edit JSON files easily.*

 ## Validate Your Cheat Sheet